Quick Summary

 Many countries have passed strict legislation to protect their wildlife, as this issue has gained international attention.
 The contrast between the Wildlife Protection Act of India and similar laws in other countries shows valuable insights.

 India is active in international conservation forums like CITES, Ramsar, and IUCN.
 The Wildlife Protection Act is the cornerstone of these efforts because it establishes a domestic framework that aligns with international commitments.
-We can learn lessons from successfully conserving tiger populations in India and elsewhere to better protect biodiversity elsewhere.
+We can learn lessons from successfully conserving tiger populations in India and elsewhere to better protect biodiversity.

 Each country has a different year of enactment.
 For instance, the Indian version was enacted in 1972, while the enactment dates for other countries vary.